 Photopolymer plates from digitally created files are great for letterpress printing!
 They deliver clean, crisp impressions as long as the files from which they're made are vector images (made up of smooth lines that are infinitely sizeable) rather than bitmap images (made up of little dots).

-Our suggestion is to make your file in Adobe Illustrator or InDesign, which deliver vector images, rather than Adobe Photoshop or other programs that make bitmap images.
-Images saved as an .ai or .eps file are best.
-(Be sure it's saved so we can open it in Illustrator CS5.)
-It is also helpful for us to get a .pdf of your design so we can be sure of how the finished product is supposed to look.
+Our suggestion is to make your file in Adobe Illustrator, which delivers vector images, rather than Adobe Photoshop or other programs that make bitmap images.
+Images saved as an .ai, .pdf or .eps file are best.

 Everything in the file (including the type) should be outlined into vector shapes, everything should be the size you want it printed, and everything should be CMYK 100-per-cent black (0/0/0/100).
 If the design has more than one color, all the elements for each color need to be on a separate file, since each color will require a separate printing plate.